lgorissen/k4d/lab 22/README.md

 We want to map the transporter.json file contants onto a file in the Container in the Pod.

-The Pod's manifest file looks like below:
+(Part of) the Pod's manifest file looks like below:

 ```bash
 spec: